Riverton, Wyoming: Education

 Public education in the city of Riverton is provided by Fremont County School District #25.
 The district operates three K–3 elementary schools (Ashgrove, Willow Creek, and Jackson), Rendezvous Elementary School (grades 4–5), Riverton Middle School (grades 6–8), and Riverton High School (grades 9–12).

 Central Wyoming College is located in Riverton, with off-campus sites in Jackson, Lander, Thermopolis, Dubois, and the Wind River Indian Reservation.

 Riverton has a public library, a branch of the Fremont County Library System.

 The Northern Arapaho Language Immersion School had 20 students in 2009.
 It was created by Northern Arapaho tribe to preserve the language, with only English classes being English medium.
 It was meant to open in August 2008.
 It was inspired by immersion programs in Hawaii and New Zealand.
 Another school, Arapahoe School, received a federal grant intended to last for five years to have a bilingual program, though Arapaho instruction is more limited there.

 Emergency Services

 Emergency services are provided by the Riverton Police Department, Riverton Volunteer Fire Department, Fremont County Fire Protection District Battalion 1, and Frontier Ambulance.

+In December of 2024, Riverton Police Chief Eric Hurtado announced a nearly full staff consisting of 26 sworn officers.
+The Riverton Police Department has two remaining vacancies.